ssocolow/Bodega-explore/README.md

-Or following the best historical traders and only trade in markets where the historically good traders are almost all on one side? maybe make awesome prediction market or look at polymarket help them to work?
+Or following the best historical traders and only trade in markets where the historically good traders are almost all on one side? maybe make awesome prediction market or look at polymarket help them to work? keep tabs on all new and emerging prediction markets to add data integrations for